markmac99/auroracam/README.md

   * LAT, LON, ALT - your latitude & longitude in degrees (+ for East) and elevation above sealevel in metres.
   * other values can be left at their defauults.

+Now run *startAuroraCam.sh* and it should complete the installation and start capturing data.

+After the first few images have been captured, press Ctrl-C to abort, then reboot the Pi.
+Log in again and wait one minute, then you should find that the software has automatically started up and is saving images.

+## Advanced Configuration
 ### uploading to AWS S3 or an FTP server
+The images and MP4 can also be uploaded to an AWS S3 bucket or sFTP server by specifying details in the config file.
+Images are uploaded every 30 seconds.

   * S3UPLOADLOC - if you want to upload to AWS S3 storage, provide a bucket name eg *s3://mybucket*.
   * IDKEY - a CSV file containing the AWS key and secret.

-### uploading to an FTP server
   * FTPSERVER, FTPUSER, FTPKEY - the server, userid and ssh keyfile to use
   * FTPUPLOADLOC - the folder on the server to upload to

-Now run *startAuroraCam.sh* and it should complete the installation and start capturing data.

-After the first few images have been captured, press Ctrl-C to abort, then reboot the Pi.
-Log in again and wait one minute, then you should find that the software has automatically started up and is saving images.

-## webserver
-A webserver is set up during installation and can be used to view the latest data, historical images and logs.

 ## Data Archival
 The process generates a lot of data.
 Automatic housekeeping is performed and will compress, then delete older data.
 You can specify how many days to keep via the ini file.

-If you have access to an sftp server you can also configure the system to upload zip files of data for safe keeping.
+If you have access to an sftp server you can also configure the system to archive zip files of data for safe keeping.
 You will need to  update the ARCHIVE section of the config file with the server, user, user's ssh key location, and the target folder.